 Don't miss out when your Statewide Contract is Renewed or Rebid

 Always keep your COMMBUYS registration information up to date.
 Contact COMMBUYS@state.ma.us if you are not able to access the account.
 Make sure that someone monitors email from COMMBUYS to this address, because this is where current contractors will be notified that their contract is being renewed or rebid.

-Governor Deval Patrick recognizes the importance of Massachusetts small businesses and the impact and challenges the latest recession has placed on them.
-Governor Patrick has signed an Executive Order establishing a new Massachusetts Small Business Program (SBPP) within the Operational Services Division (OSD) to direct state spending for non-construction goods and services to participating Massachusetts small businesses.
+The importance of Massachusetts small businesses and the impact and challenges the latest recession has placed on them is recognized.
+An Executive Order was signed establishing a new Massachusetts Small Business Program (SBPP) within the Operational Services Division (OSD) to direct state spending for non-construction goods and services to participating Massachusetts small businesses.